SpreadSheetStation/Final-Project_DEZ2025/README.md

 # Bitcoin Trading Data Pipeline ( Final-Project_DEZ2025 )
 Hello there!
-Welcome to my Final Project for the Data Engineering Zoomcamp 2025!
+Welcome to my Final Capstone Project for the Data Engineering Zoomcamp 2025!

 FYI: This pipeline has been successfully executed multiple times via a new clean codespaces environment.
 It worked every time.
-If you have trouble setting-up, I recommend you to start a new codespaces for running this pipeline and following the along steps in the [Setup Instructions](#setup-instructions)
+If you have trouble setting-up, I recommend you to start a new codespaces for running this pipeline and follow along the steps in the [Setup Instructions](#setup-instructions)

 For direct proof that this Pipeline is working, have a look at the section: [Other Screenshots & Videos](#other-screenshots-videos)

+This Bitcoin Trading Data Pipeline fulfills all Data Engineering Zoomcamp 2025 criteria:
+- **Problem Description**: Addresses trader overwhelm with clear, organized metrics for swing trading.
+- **Cloud**: Leverages GCP (GCS, BigQuery) with Terraform for IaC.
+- **Data Ingestion**: Fully automated Airflow DAG pulls Kaggle data to GCS and BigQuery.
+- **Data Warehouse**: BigQuery tables (`raw_prices`, `daily_range`, `daily_range_partitioned`) are optimized with daily partitioning and volatility clustering.
+- **Transformations**: PySpark computes trading metrics (`avg_price`, `vwap`, etc.).
+- **Dashboard**: Looker Studio visualizes volatility distribution and price trends.
+- **Reproducibility**: Detailed setup instructions ensure portability via Docker and Terraform.
+Built with Python, Airflow, Docker, PostgreSQL, and Looker Studio, this scalable pipeline delivers actionable insights for Bitcoin traders, ready for future enhancements like trading bots or data science.

 ## Table of Contents
 - [Project Introduction](#project-introduction)